API Keys

 Best Practices

-- Rotate keys regularly — revoke old keys and generate new ones periodically
+• Rotate keys regularly — revoke old keys and create new ones periodically

 Next Steps